The Real Ghostbusters hero action figure range saw a total of seven different incarnations over a five year period.

 Below are images of various pieces of preliminary concept artwork and also some final renderings for the heroes.

-Here are internal photocopies of the preliminary concept drawings for all four hero figures from the original series.
+Here are internal photocopies of the concept drawings for all four hero figures from the original series.
+They were created in April 1986 and used for a presentation on the upcoming Real Ghostbusters toy line.

 (Note- The incorrect spelling of both “Spangler” & “Zedmore” aren’t Kenners fault, they were actually misspelled on the original DIC model sheets which the designers were using as reference material)

-According to the designer that created the concepts above, it was quite common at the time for Kenner designers to render their artwork on tracing paper for easier manipulation.
-Once drawn out, the images could then be copied and cut out for use on multiple concept boards.
+According to the designer that created them, it was quite common at the time for Kenner designers to render their artwork on tracing paper for easier manipulation.
+Once the original images were drawn they could then be copied and cut out for use on multiple concept boards.
 This is why the nutrona wands, backpacks and even the no ghost logo shown are all identical, even though the characters and ghosts are all different.

 Similar character artwork (drawn by the same designer) was also used to create these mock up cards which were in fact Kenner’s original pitch for the GB toy line:

-You’ll notice that they were both have the Ghostbusters logo from the film rather than the “Real” Ghostbusters logo from the cartoon and that’s because they are the earliest design idea for the action figures and their cardbacks.
+You’ll notice that they both have the Ghostbusters logo from the film rather than the “Real” Ghostbusters logo from the cartoon and that’s because the designers didn’t have very much reference material from the cartoon to work with at the time (apart from a few model sheets from the promo pilot).

-Perhaps the most interesting thing about them though is that they show that the first series figures were originally designed to have “fright features”!
+Perhaps the most interesting thing about them though is that they show that the first series figures were originally pitched with “fright features”!

 The pop out eyes and gaping jaws were obviously ditched in favour of a more simplistic design but thankfully the fright features concept was later revisited after the success of the original series.